Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Hyperbolic Graph Representation Methods

+As shown in Fig.~\ref{fig.gnn}(a), tangent space-based models typically project hyperbolic embeddings to a local Euclidean tangent space, perform operations in this flat space, and then project the results back to the hyperbolic manifold.
+Following the typical GNN learning paradigm, tangent space-based models implement three fundamental operations in the hyperbolic setting: \textit{hyperbolic feature transformation, hyperbolic neighborhood aggregation}, and \textit{non-linear activation}.

+\textbf{Hyperbolic Feature Transformation.} In tangent space-based models, feature transformations (mainly consisting of matrix-vector multiplication and bias addition) are typically performed after mapping node embeddings from the hyperbolic manifold to a tangent space.
+Specifically, for node embedding in Poincar\'e ball model $\mathbf{x}^{\mathcal{B}}\in \mathcal{B}^{n}_c, \mathbf{W}\in \mathbb{R}^{d\times n}$, the matrix-vector multiplication~\cite{HNN,liu2019HGNN} is defined by

-The node features $\mathbf{x}^\mathcal{B}$ are projected from the Poincaré ball model to the tangent space, which is isometric to Euclidean space.
-After performing the matrix-vector multiplication operation in the tangent space, they are mapped back to the Poincaré ball.
+The node features $\mathbf{x}^\mathcal{B}$ are projected from the Poincar\'e ball model to the tangent space, which is isometric to Euclidean space.
+After performing the matrix-vector multiplication operation in the tangent space, they are mapped back to the Poincar\'e ball.

-In the context of the Lorentz model, one method to achieve matrix-vector multiplication is similar to that of the Poincaré ball model. \citeauthor{hgcn2019} directly employed Equation~(\ref{equ:poincare_matrix_multiplication}) on the Lorentz model.
+In the context of the Lorentz model, one method to achieve matrix-vector multiplication is similar to that of the Poincar\'e ball model.
+Chami et al.~\cite{hgcn2019} directly employed Equation~(\ref{equ:poincare_matrix_multiplication}) on the Lorentz model.
 However, this approach breaks the constraints inherent to the Lorentz manifold.
-To rectify this, it is imperative that the node features remain within the tangent space at the origin after the matrix $\mathbf{M}$ multiplication\footnote{Supposing we use Lorentz origin as the reference point.}.
+To rectify this, it is imperative that the node features remain within the tangent space at the origin after the matrix $\mathbf{W}$ multiplication\footnote{Supposing we use Lorentz origin as the reference point.}.
 As suggested by \cite{lgcn,yang2022hyperbolic_htgn}, this can be accomplished by modifying the values of the last $n$ coordinates.
 The formula is defined by

 where $\mathbf{x}^{\mathcal{L}}\in \mathcal{L}^{n}_c, \mathbf{W}\in \mathbb{R}^{d\times n}$.
 This method ensures the first coordinate is consistently zero, signifying that the resultant transformation is invariably within the tangent space at $\mathbf{o}$.